sriramgokul/React-Basics/README.md

-This tutorial consist of - JSX,Props.
+This tutorial consist of - JSX,Props,UseState hook.